 Badgers mainly eat earthworms, but they'll also take other invertebrates, rodents, rabbits, cereals, fruit and bulbs.
 They're highly territorial - fights between badgers for territory are fierce and can result in serious injury.

 Badgers and their setts are protected by law.
-If you think that someone has committed an offence under the Protection of Badgers Act 1992, please call our 24-hour Cruelty line on 0300 1234 999 - or contact the police.
+If you think that someone has committed an offence under the Protection of Badgers Act 1992, please call our cruelty line on 0300 1234 999 - or contact the police.

-Providing small amounts of supplementary food can be beneficial to badgers during dry summers or long periods of cold weather, when natural food is in short supply.
+You can help wild badgers by giving them small amounts of food during dry summers or long periods of cold weather, when natural food is in short supply.

-Please note: We recommend caution when feeding wildlife.
-Feed only small amounts to avoid dependence on non-natural food supplies and to prevent problems arising if neighbours do not welcome badgers, as this may lead to action being taken against the animals.
+Be careful when feeding wildlife.
+Only feed them small amounts so that they don't become dependent on non-natural food supplies.
+This also stops problems arising if your neighbours don't welcome badgers, as this may lead to them taking action against them.